 Sara and her husband Syl recently moved back to Kansas City to be closer to her huge family (9 sibs + 4 steps and their families).
 She enjoys family gatherings, biking, walking, baking, sewing, reading and training her new pound puppy, Sisko.

-Lori Fenton began ringing bells 35 years ago in Sioux City, Iowa.
+Lori Fenton, Tresurer, began ringing bells 35 years ago in Sioux City, Iowa.
 For the last 26 years she has lived in Des Moines, Iowa, where she currently rings with the Des Moines Concert Handbells, of which she is a founding member.
 She has served Area VIII previously as Iowa Chair and currently serves as Area Treasurer.
 She has participated in several national ringing events over the past 15+ years including the Bay View Week of Handbells, Distinctly Bronze East and West and Virtuoso, an advanced ringing event sponsored by the Raleigh Ringers.
 She toured Italy with Desert Bells and attended the International Symposium in Vancouver in 2016.

 Lori is also an accomplished vocalist and sings with numerous groups in Des Moines including the Des Moines Vocal Arts Ensemble, Des Moines Community Orchestra and her church choir, where she serves as the Alto section leader.